LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_sandbox_for_CTF/Kypo_sandbox_for_CTF_or_Exam.md

 ### Challenge Q3 : Identify the Vulnerability

+**CTF Challenge Information** :

-**Objective:** Scan the discovered web service to identify known vulnerabilities and submit the CVE identifier found in an open vulnerability database.
+- **Objective:** Scan the discovered web service to identify known vulnerabilities and submit the CVE identifier found in an open vulnerability database.

-**Tasks**: Knowing the server software and version (from Q2) lets you search for known weaknesses.
+- **Tasks**: Knowing the server software and version (from Q2) lets you search for known weaknesses.
 In this task we perform a focused web vulnerability scan against the Apache-hosted service to discover a concrete, public CVE that explains how the server can be exploited.
+- **Flag**: "CVE-xxxx-xxxx" recorded in the Open Sourced Vulnerability Database (OSVDB).

 #### Step 3.1 — Scan with Nikto (discover potential CVEs)